Topics in higher ramification theory I: ramification ideals

 \parb In what follows, let $(L|K,v)$ be a finite unibranched Galois extension.
 Denote its ramification field (``Verzweigungskörper'' in German) by $V$.
 Assuming that $V\ne L$, we wish to investigate the ramification ideals of the Galois extension $(L|V,v)$.
 Since $\Gal L|V$ is a $p$-group, $L|V$ is a tower

 of Galois extensions of degree $p$ such that each extension $K_i|V$ is again a $p$-extension, $1\leq i\leq n$.
-By the multiplicativity of the defect, $(L|K,v)$ is a defect extension if and only if at least one extension of degree $p$ in the tower is a defect extension.
+By Lemma~\ref{md}, $(L|K,v)$ is a defect extension if and only if at least one extension of degree $p$ in the tower is a defect extension.

-\begin{proposition} If the extension $(L|K,v)$ is such that for some $i\leq n$ the extension $(K_i|K_{i-1},v)$ in the tower (\ref{tower}) is not defectless, then the smallest ramification ideal of $(K_i|K,v)$ is nonprincipal.
-In particular, if $(K_n|K_{n-1},v)$ is not defectless, then the smallest ramification ideal of $(L|K,v)$ is nonprincipal. \end{proposition} \begin{proof} After replacing $K_i$ by $L$ if necessary, it suffices to prove the second assertion.
-Set $H=\Gal K_n|K_{n-1}\subseteq\Gal L|K$.
-We know that $I_H$ is a ramification ideal of $(L|K,v)$.
+\begin{proposition} If the extension $(L|K,v)$ is such that (\ref{tower}) holds with $n\geq 1$ and $(K_n| K_{n-1},v)$ is not defectless, then the smallest ramification ideal of $(L|K,v)$ is nonprincipal. \end{proposition} \begin{proof} Set $H=\Gal K_n|K_{n-1}\subseteq\Gal L|K$.
+Since $\subsetneq K_n\,$, $H$ is a higher ramification group of $(L|K,v)$ and by part 4) of Proposition~\ref{ris}, $I_H$ is a ramification ideal of $(L|K,v)$.
 It is the smallest since $H$ has no nontrivial subgroup.
 As it is at the same time the unique ramification ideal of the extension $(K_n|K_{n-1},v)$ by part 7) of Proposition~\ref{ris}, we know from Corollary~\ref{SigmaEcor} that it is nonprincipal. \end{proof}

-\begin{theorem} Take a finite unibranched Galois extension $(L|K,v)$.
-The extension is defectless if and only if for every Galois subextension $(L'|K,v)$ every ramification ideal is principal. \end{theorem} \begin{proof} First assume that $(L|K,v)$ is defectless.
-Then by the multiplicativity of the defect, also every Galois subextension is defectless, and it is again unibranched.
+\begin{corollary} Take a finite unibranched Galois extension $(L|K,v)$ and assume that (\ref{tower}) holds with every extension $K_i|K_0$ being Galois.
+Then $(L|K,v)$ is defectless if and only if for every subextension $(K_i|K,v)$ every ramification ideal is principal. \end{corollary} \begin{proof} First assume that $(L|K,v)$ is defectless.
+Then by Lemma~\ref{md}, also every Galois subextension is defectless, and it is again unibranched.
 Hence by Proposition~\ref{dlrip}, each of its ramification ideals is principal.

 Now assume that $(L|K,v)$ is not defectless.
-Then at least one of the extensions $(K_i|K_{i-1},v)$ in the tower (\ref{tower}) is not defectless.
-Setting $L'=K_i$, we obtain that $L'|K$ is a Galois extension, and we can infer from Proposition~\ref{ramidnonprprop} that not every ramification ideal of $(L'|K,v)$ is principal. \end{proof}
+Then at least one of the extensions $(K_i|K_{i-1},v)$ in the tower (\ref{tower}) and hence also $(K_i|K,v)$ is not defectless.
+With $K_i$ in place of $L$, Proposition~\ref{ramidnonprprop} then shows that the smallest ramification ideal of $(K_i|K,v)$ is nonprincipal. \end{proof}